 Figure R1.
-Retrieved Z△T and ZML on 29 December 2016 from thermodynamic radiosonde profiles (RAD) and EE07, FIR, SEC, LOG, VAI, E07 (without parameter optimization) and E07_new (with parameter optimization) evaluated in this study based on the gradient method using aerosol backscatter profiles measured by a commercial ceilometer.
+Retrieved Z△T and ZML on 29 December 2016 from thermodynamic radiosonde profiles (RAD) and EE07, FIR, SEC, LOG, VAI, E07 (without parameter optimization) and E07_new (with parameter optimization) evaluated in this study based on the gradient method using attenuated aerosol backscatter profiles measured by a commercial ceilometer.

 Figure R2.
 Root mean square error (RMSE) distributions of the ZML comparing with Z△T from radiosonde.
 Emeis et al. (2007) (E07) algorithms for (a) daytime and (b) nighttime, respectively.
 The optimized parameter values are indicated by triangles.
 Each RMSE distribution is given at Bmin is 250•10-9 m-1 sr-1 and ∂B∂zmax is -0.60•10-9 m-2 sr-1.